ayaka-usui/qgan_subspace/README.md

 ## Usage

-This section covers how to set up a local development environment for qgan_subspace and run the tests.
+This section covers how to set up a local development environment for qgan_subspace and configure and run experiments.

 1. **Clone the repository**: